dzlab/kvwc/README.md

 1.  **Clone the repository (if you're working from a git clone):**
     ```bash
-    git clone <your-repo-url>
+    git clone git@github.com:dzlab/kvwc.git
-    cd <your-repo-directory> # Navigate to the directory containing pyproject.toml for kvwc
+    cd kvwc
     ```
-    If `kvwc` is part of a larger project structure like `vibecoding/kvwc`, navigate to the `vibecoding/kvwc` directory.

 2.  **Install:**
-    You can install the package and its dependencies (like `python-rocksdb`) using pip from the directory containing `pyproject.toml` (e.g., `vibecoding/kvwc`):
+    You can install the package and its dependencies (like `rocksdb`) using pip from the directory containing `pyproject.toml` (e.g., `kvwc`):
     ```bash
     pip install .
     ```